-NEW!
 Do you need to be an ILLiad customer to purchase Tipasa?

 Tipasa is an ILL management system that is being built for libraries that need a higher level of functionality than WorldShare ILL provides, including a patron interface, notification service and integration with third parties.
 This certainly includes the ILLiad library community, but is not limited to that community.
 Tipasa is available to any library that needs this feature set.

 Tipasa was an ancient Roman trading city, located in what is now modern-day Algeria.
 The new service is a cloud-based ILL management system for libraries that want to share and obtain materials through different resources and systems, as well as provide an exceptional experience for the patron.
 Using this name for an ancient trading city feels connected with sharing knowledge and ILL, and it was not in use by other companies that work with libraries.
 We asked the community for input on the name and lots of votes were cast including several write-in names.
 In the end, Tipasa was selected for the name of our new service.

 Watch a short video about the name Tipasa.

 What is Atlas Systems role in the transition?

 OCLC and Atlas have been partners for over 15 years, and the migration of ILLiad to the cloud is the culmination of that partnership.
 OCLC became the exclusive distributor of ILLiad in 2000.
 In 2008, OCLC and Atlas entered discussions about the eventual need to move ILLiad functionality to the cloud and entered an agreement that anticipated this outcome.

 Atlas will remain involved with the ILLiad product through the transition, continuing to handle any needed development work, backup customer support and providing custom services and training.
 Both companies are in regular communication working together to ensure that ILLiad libraries are well-supported during the transition.